PERSONAL, SOCIAL AND HEALTH EDUCATION (PSHE)

 Staff ensure that the areas of curriculum are taught and covered with sensitivity, care and consideration, giving pupils time to engage and discuss all aspects thoughtfully and respectfully.
 Certain issues may also be addressed in other subjects across the curriculum.

 In Year 9, pupils have one exclusive lesson of PSHE every two weeks, this is then built upon in year 10 and 11 again with one lesson per fortnight covering different units on a carousel basis.

 Here at Prince Henry’s we believe that a holistic approach is essential to enabling our students to grow emotionally, culturally, morally and physically developing into respectful, independent and empathetic youngsters with the skills they need for the next part of their personal journeys.

 The Personal, Social Moral and Cultural development of students at Prince Henry’s is an area of focus that gives us our foundation and lies within our very ethos.
-It is embedded within our whole approach to Teaching and Learning and everything that goes here within school life.
+It is embedded within our whole approach to teaching and learning and everything that goes on here within school life.

 PSHE at Prince Henry’s enables students to develop knowledge skills and values to help keep themselves healthy and safe in our ever-changing and demanding society.
 It encourages students to actively and positively participate in their local community with the knowledge that they make a difference.

 Through the curriculum both at Keys Stage 3 and Key Stage 4, students are given opportunities to engage with and explore difficult thought provoking issues with lessons themselves enabling students to develop respectful discussion skills; allowing them to ask questions and share their opinions whilst at the same time being respectful and mindful of the views of others.
 Giving students such time and a safe environment to explore personal and social issues is invaluable.
 It may be the only opportunity they have to take time out to reflect on their own opinions on themselves, their aspirations and hopes as young people.